 Urbanization remains one of the unique predominant factors which is linked to the destruction of urban environment and its associated cases of soil contamination by heavy metals through the natural and anthropogenic activities.
 These activities are important sources of toxic heavy metals such as arsenic (As), cadmium (Cd), chromium (Cr), copper (Cu), iron (Fe), manganese (Mn), and lead (Pb), nickel (Ni) and zinc (Zn).
 Often, these heavy metals lead to increased levels in some areas due to the impact of atmospheric deposition caused by their proximity to industrial plants or the indiscriminately burning of substances.
 Information gathered on potentially hazardous levels of these heavy metals in soils leads to establish serious health and urban agriculture implications.
 However, characterization of spatial variations of soil contamination by heavy metals in Ghana is limited.
 Kumasi is a Metropolitan city in Ghana, West Africa and is challenged with the recent spate of deteriorating soil quality due to rapid economic development and other human activities such as “Galamsey”, illegal mining operations within the metropolis.
 The paper seeks to use both univariate and multivariate geostatistical techniques to assess the spatial distribution of heavy metals in soils and the potential risk associated with ingestion of sources of soil contamination in the Metropolis.
 Geostatistical tools have the ability to detect changes in correlation structure and how a good knowledge of the study area can help to explain the different scales of variation detected.
 To achieve this task, point referenced data on heavy metals measured from topsoil samples in a previous study, were collected at various locations.
 Linear models of regionalisation and coregionalisation were fitted to all experimental semivariograms to describe the spatial dependence between the topsoil heavy metals at different spatial scales, which led to ordinary kriging and cokriging at unsampled locations and production of risk maps of soil contamination by these heavy metals.
 Results obtained from both the univariate and multivariate semivariogram models showed strong spatial dependence with range of autocorrelations ranging from 100 to 300 meters.
 The risk maps produced show strong spatial heterogeneity for almost all the soil heavy metals with extremely risk of contamination found close to areas with commercial and industrial activities.
 Hence, ongoing pollution interventions should be geared towards these highly risk areas for efficient management of soil contamination to avert further pollution in the metropolis.

 In this research, a multidimensional compromise optimization method is proposed for multidimensional decision making analysis in the development ranking of the Gulf Cooperation Council Countries and Turkey.
 The proposed approach presents ranking solutions resulting from different multicriteria decision analyses, which yield different ranking orders for the same ranking problem, consisting of a set of alternatives in terms of numerous competing criteria when they are applied with the same numerical data.
 The multiobjective optimization decision making problem is considered in three sequential steps.
 In the first step, five different criteria related to the development ranking are gathered from the research field.
-In the second step, identified evaluation criteria are, objectively, weighted using statistical variance procedure.
+In the second step, identified evaluation criteria are, objectively, weighted using standard deviation procedure.
 In the third step, a country selection problem is illustrated with a numerical example as an application of the proposed multidimensional compromise optimization model.
 Finally, multidimensional compromise optimization approach is applied to rank the Gulf Cooperation Council Countries and Turkey.